 FAQs About Liability Coverages

-Liability policies are available in all U.S. states except Alaska and Hawaii.
+Liability policies are available in all U.S. states except Washington, Alaska, and Hawaii.

-Care, Custody & Control is not available as a stand-alone policy in New Hampshire.
+Equine Personal Liability and Care, Custody & Control are not available as stand-alone policies in New Hampshire.

 Whatever your equine activity, you should consider obtaining liability coverage.